 We currently rely on internal manufacturing facilities and third party contract manufacturers, including Lonza Group AG and its affiliates (Lonza), to supply clinical and commercial quantities of our commercial products and product candidates.
-Our internal manufacturing facilities include our Ireland manufacturing facilities, our Rhode Island manufacturing facility (ARIMF), and facilities in Massachusetts and Georgia.
+Our internal manufacturing facilities include our Ireland manufacturing facilities, and facilities in Massachusetts and Georgia.
 We also utilize third party contract manufacturers for other manufacturing services including purification, product filling, finishing, packaging, and labeling.
-In September 2017, we announced the closing of ARIMF.
-We do not expect the closing of ARIMF to impact our clinical or commercial supply of inventory.

-We have various agreements with Lonza through 2028, with remaining total non-cancellable commitments of approximately \$1,188.
+We have various agreements with Lonza through 2028, with remaining total non-cancellable commitments of approximately \$1,236.0.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangements.
 Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of Soliris manufactured at ARIMF and a payment with respect to sales of Soliris manufactured at Lonza facilities.
-During 2015, we entered into a new supply agreement with Lonza whereby Lonza will construct a new manufacturing facility dedicated to Alexion manufacturing at its existing Portsmouth, New Hampshire facility.
+During 2015, we entered into a new supply agreement with Lonza whereby Lonza will construct a new manufacturing facility dedicated to Alexion manufacturing at one of its existing facilities.

-In addition, we have non-cancellable commitments of approximately \$20 through 2019 with other third party manufacturers.
+In addition, we have non-cancellable commitments of approximately \$31.6 through 2020 with other third party manufacturers.